 In nations like Nicaragua the family organizes a vela, or memorial service, for the departed.
 Guests stay up all night drinking alcohol and eating pastries, sharing stories of their loved ones.
 Furthermore, the majority of Central Americans are devout Catholics.
 For the deceased, the family holds a wake, a service, and a party.
 Superstitions abound, such as kissing soil before tossing it on the coffin or burying a loved one with treasures.

-Traditional funeral services, green funerals, and more unique, bespoke services are all popular options when a loved one passes away in Australia.
+Traditional funeral services, green funerals, and more unique, bespoke services are all popular options available at Funeral Homes Adelaide when a loved one passes away in Australia.
 Typically, mourners attend funerals or memorial services dressed in black.
 In the Oro Province of Papua New Guinea, a spouse may go months without seeing or engaging with anyone in the community after losing their partner.
 Following the end of the grieving period, a huge feast and gathering is held, during which the widowed partner discards their mourning attire.

 In New Zealand, those who have died are either buried or burned.
 Depending on the needs of the family, ashes may be retained or spread.
 In a similar vein to Australia, there is a focus on rafting a one-of-a-kind and personalized ceremony or service